Home

 Now, let’s have a closer look on this palm tree and observe a couple of important points:

-• Palm trees are very good objects for drawing.
-Really!
-To draw palm trees requires almost no skill.
+Palm trees are great objects for drawing.
+I would say, to draw palm trees requires almost no skill.
 They are very simple in shapes if you are comparing them to other trees.

 Think of a palm tree as only a giant piece of grass – a kind of prehistoric.